 A summary of area-specific fish consumption advisories is provided in Table 4.
 Hamilton Harbour PCB concentrations in fish remain among the highest across the Canadian waters of the Great Lakes, despite having declined by 59% to 82% from historical levels (the change was not statistically significant for four species).
-It should be noted that while this decrease is a positive sign, all species still exhibit recent PCB concentrations above the consumption advisory benchmark of 105 ng/g (Ontario - less than 8 meals/month).
-The results reflect the presence of some ongoing releases to the Lake from historical contamination that is currently being addressed in Hamilton's Windermere Arm.
-Work to address releases from historical PCB sources in the Harbour is ongoing, which will in turn address the elevated PCB contamination levels in fish from Hamilton Harbour.
+It should be noted that while this decrease is a positive sign, some species still exhibit recent PCB concentrations above the Ontario consumption advisory benchmark of 105 ng/g (less than 8 meals/month).
+The results reflect the presence of some ongoing releases to the Lake from historical contamination that is currently being addressed.
+Work to address releases from historical PCB sources in the Harbour is ongoing, which will in turn address the elevated PCB contamination. levels in fish.